- Home

 - Quarter time or less than half time = 1 – 5 credits

-If you add the course(s) after your enrollment level is locked, we will not adjust your enrollment/financial aid eligibility to include that course(s).
+If you add course(s) after your enrollment is frozen, we will not adjust your enrollment/financial aid eligibility to include the course(s).

 The basic assumption is that you will attend school for the entire enrollment/payment period(s).
 If you do not begin attendance or complete courses for which you received aid, you will be subject to a Federal Return of Title IV Funds calculation and may be required to repay a portion or all of the aid received for the semester.
 Our full Return of Title IV Funds Policy may be viewed here.
 You are responsible for informing our office if you completely withdraw or stop attending classes.